 The Roborock S7 MaxV feels amazingly well-built.
 It feels very similar in build to the older Roborock S7, with a high-grade plastic body accented with a few metallic and glossy components and a rubber brushroll without any bristles.
 The matte-finish top plate lifts, enabling you to access the dirt compartment, the Wi-Fi indicator light, and a system reset button.
 You can use the vacuum's companion app to project your voice through a set of built-in speakers, which also provide current status updates.
 There's also a removable air inlet cover, which you can remove when using the vacuum with a self-emptying dock.

-Out-of-the-box setup isn't too difficult.
+The out-of-the-box setup isn't too difficult.
 You need to download the Roborock companion app to complete the setup process and pair the vacuum with its docking station.
 The mopping module can be left on the vacuum and is quite easy to set up too.

 The Roborock S7 MaxV has quite a few parts that need regular cleaning, but thankfully most components are easy to access.

 Any part washed with water should be allowed to dry for at least 24 hours before being put back in the vacuum.
-Consider the Roborock Q5 if you want a robot vacuum with fewer parts that need periodic cleaning, and you don't mind missing out on a mopping feature.
+Consider the Roborock Q5 if you want a robot vacuum with fewer parts that need periodic cleaning and you don't mind missing out on a mopping feature.

 The Roborock S7 MaxV incurs high recurring costs.